drtamarojgreen/greenhouse_org/docs/scheduler_permissions_backend.md

 ## 2. Creating a Backend Web Module

-In Velo, server-side code is placed in **Web Modules**.
-These are files with a `.jsw` or `.web.js` extension located in your backend code folder.
-Functions exported from these modules can be securely called from your frontend page code.
+In Velo, server-side code that is callable from the frontend is placed in **Web Modules**.
+These are files with a `.web.js` extension located in your backend code folder.

+> **Note:** The older `.jsw` extension is now deprecated.
+While existing `.jsw` files will continue to work, all new web modules should use the `.web.js` extension.

 1. In the Wix Editor, navigate to the "Code" panel.
-2. Under the "Backend" section, create a new file (e.g., `getAppointments.web.js`).
+2. Under the "Backend" section, create a new file (e.g., `scheduler.web.js`).

 ---